 By and large the Koran offers no evidence that Muhammad had contact with the Zoroastrians —except for this one verse where they appear out of nowhere and are suddenly eligible for Paradise.
 It’s enough to make you wonder whether this verse wasn’t added, or at least amended after Muhammad’s death, when the conquest of Persian lands brought many Zoroastrians under Islamic governance.

 The Zoroastrians were a people of a book, not the Book, but a book, the Avesta.
 But, what about the Sabians?

 There is another reason to suspect that this verse is a product of the post-Muhammad era.
 It grants salvation not only to Zoroastrians but to “Sabians.”
 To judge by the beliefs of their modern day heirs (sometimes called Mandeans), the Sabians, like the Zoroastrians, would have been hard to fit into the Abrahamic fold; they revered John the Baptist but considered Jesus, Abraham and Moses false prophets.
 And again (judging by their modern heirs) they would have had another thing in common with Zoroastrians; their residential epicenter was to the east of Muhammad’s turf, in modern-day Iraq and Iran, land conquered not by Muhammad but by his successors.

 Robert Wright, The Evolution of God, p.
 394

 Who First Destroyed the Birthplace of Zoroaster

-Fakhry says Greeks, Moududi says Romans.
-The “clear revelations” are not always clear even for eminent scholars of the Koran.
-In Moududi’s translation, the Greeks of revelation 30:2 become Romans and those they vanquished are the Iranians who initially vanquished them.
+Fakhry says the Greeks, Moududi says the Romans.
+The “clear revelations” are not always clear, even for eminent scholars of the Koran.
+In Moududi’s translation, the Greeks of Revelation 30:2 become Romans and those they vanquished are the Iranians who initially vanquished them.

 THE GREEKS [or BYZANTINES]